chuckbergeron/etherplate/README.md

 * Set up a basic server to respond to tokenURI requests and store the tokenURI in the contract (`buyToken()` function)
 * Refactor React components to have both presentation and container components
 * Add deepFreeze() to test immutability of Redux reducers
+* Poll for MetaMask events (logout and switch accounts, etc) (ensure this works for Web3-integrated browsers such as Trust)

 ## Nice-to-haves: